nycae/sherlock-vs-moriarty-solution/README.md

 Repository about Sherlock and Moriarty's problem for the subject Machine Learning Techniques.

 ## Problem
+Sherlock and Moriarty is an iranian problem whose purpose is to learn, prepare and protect about several types of cyber-hazards.
+This database contains information gathered from several smartphones, and the goal is to make a program that could detect how many of those terminals were infected by the virus of Moriarty.
 ![alt text](https://github.com/RoberPlaza/MachineLearningLAB/blob/master/img/main_1.png "Logo Title Text 1")

 ## Milestones